Osinachi-Uro/Deploy-Microservices-App-with-Monitoring/README.md

 # Deploy-Microservices-App-with-Monitoring

 ## Project Summary
-In this project, I deployed a microservices application and
+In this project, I used modern DevOps tools to deploy a microservices application and set up monitoring.

 ## Tools:
 * Terraform (Infrastructure as Code)
 * Helm Chart (Package Manager for Kubernetes)